 Parameter Description + Values datanucleus.query.flus hBeforeExecution This property can enforce a flush to the datastore of any outstanding changes just before executing all queries.
-If using optimistic transactions any updates are typically held back until flush/commit and so the query would otherwise not take them into account. {true, false} datanucleus.query.jpql. allowRange JPQL queries, by the JPA spec, do not allow specification of the range in the query string.
+If using optimistic locking any updates are typically held back until flush/commit and so the query would otherwise not take them into account. {true, false} datanucleus.query.jpql. allowRange JPQL queries, by the JPA spec, do not allow specification of the range in the query string.
 This extension to allow "RANGE x,y" after the ORDER BY clause of JPQL string queries. {false, true} datanucleus.query.chec kUnusedParameters Whether to check for unused input parameters and throw an exception if found.
-The JPA spec requires this check and is a good guide to having misnamed a parameter name in the query for example. {true, false}
+The JPA spec requires this check and is a good guide to having misnamed a parameter name in the query for example. {true, false} datanucleus.query.sql.s yntaxChecks Whether to perform some basic syntax checking on SQL/"native" queries that they include PK, version and discriminator columns where necessary. {true, false}